10 hyperlocal marketing strategies to grow your small business

 1. Email marketing

-On busy shopping days you can use email marketing built around a theme to drive traffic.
+On busy shopping days you can use email built around a theme to drive traffic.
 These can incorporate maps to give directions to your 'real world' store and click-to-call buttons.

-Marketing emails should be optimized for mobile devices like tablets and smartphones, as around half the people opening them will be using such devices (David: This number is set to increase too).
+Emails should be optimized for mobile devices like tablets and smartphones, as around half the people opening them will be using such devices (David: This number is set to increase too).

 2. Real-time discounts